 The focus of the pool, apart from best-in-class performance and low fees, is to study and prevent the possibility of Sybil attacks.
-I’m actively working with IOG/IOHK on this issue and sharing ideas, in order to further harden the resistance of such attacks.
+We’re actively working with IOG/IOHK on this issue and sharing ideas, in order to further harden the resistance of such attacks.
 This is our way of contributing to the community and protocol.

 Use the email form below, and you’ll get a response with 24 hours.
+(Time zones)